pagekite/upagekite/webapp/README.md

 Ideally, every response should be small enough to fit in one or two TCP/IP packets (<3000 bytes).

+In general, the uPageKite code is written to minimize memory use, even if that requires using more CPU cycles.
+Speed was not a design goal.

 ### Subset of HTTP/1.1

-The server only supports the most commonly used subset of HTTP/1.1: there is no fancy encoding, every connection is closed after use and so forth.
+The server only supports a simple subset of HTTP/1.1: there is no fancy encoding, every connection is closed after use and so forth.

 File and form uploads are only supported using the `multipart/form-data` encoding; uploaded files are streamed directly to the SD card, so they can exceed available RAM.
 Other form variables must fit in memory.

-JSON-RPC is supported (`application/json` uploads), but the payload MUST be small enough to fit in the devices free memory.
+JSON-RPC is supported (`application/json` uploads), but the payload MUST be small enough to simultaneously fit in the device's free memory raw and decoded.

 ### Limited security